Close

 Native American Games

-Home > Social Studies > Native Americans > Games for Kids > Hazard Games > The Plum Stone Game
+Home > Social Studies > Native Americans > Games for Teachers > Hazard Games > The Plum Stone Game

 This game belongs to the second and non-ceremonial class of the games of hazard and is generally played by women.
 The Omaha type is here given, but it is similar to the game as played by kindred tribes.